bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 	user.ipAnonymous             boolean     Anonymize the IP-address?
 1
 	user.useCookie               integer     Save the session in a cookie too?
 See below.
 0 user.checkFEuser             boolean     Check if a FEuser has already participated?
 0 user.askForData              integer     Ask for user data?
-1: at the 1.; 2: intro page.
+0, 1, 2 or 3 (see below).
 0 user.defaultName             string      Default user name ({TIME} will be replaced).    default {TIME}
 	user.defaultEmail            string      Default user email.                             -
 	user.defaultHomepage         string      Default user homepage.                          -